Creating a healthy employment relationship is kind of like building a healthy romantic one (just bear with me on this analogy for a minute).

 Exercise patience: your new team member will almost certainly make mistakes, forget parts of their orientation program, and miss a step or two as they get up to speed.
 “Patience is a virtue”, especially when it comes to onboarding new employees.

 Set a reasonable pace: no one likes drinking from a firehose, so avoid overwhelming them with too much information, which can lead to more important things being missed or forgotten.
 Try to remember how long it took for you to learn everything!

 Provide resources: introduce them to key individuals, and show them where resources like employee handbooks and policy manuals can be found.

 Build-in flexibility: the COVID-19 pandemic has forced businesses to turn to remote work and other virtual practices.
-Build flexibility into your onboarding processes so that they can be quickly adapted to changing conditions.
+Build flexibility into your remote onboarding processes so that they can be quickly adapted to changing conditions and still feel connected.

 8 Best Practices For Effective Employee Onboarding

 It can take months to educate a new employee on the knowledge, skills, and behaviours required for them to begin contributing to the organization’s success.